Size matters. Which is why it may be better to wait for when Nintendo eventually announces the Switch with a bigger screen… among other improvements.

 I’m guessing one of the reasons why Nintendo decided on the Switch’s current size and specs wasn’t just to sell the portability aspect.
 I think the bigger reason was to keep manufacturing costs down.
 Having the screen at a svelte 6.2-inches and giving it a maximum resolution of 720p must’ve saved them some money because it’ll be much more pricey to use a screen that can display 1080p.
 Giving the Switch an onboard storage of 32GB and having consumers buy extra storage instead was another way to make the Switch cheaper as well.
 But, with the way technology is improving and how they seem to getting cheaper to manufacture, I don’t see why Nintendo won’t be able to make a bigger and improved Switch in a year.

-It’s not like other companies haven’t made subtle improvements to their hardware.
-It’s good marketing strategy to do so as you keep your aging products fresh in the minds of consumers.
+It’s not like other companies haven’t made improvements to their hardware.
+The most famous case of which being the original Xbox 360s and their “red ring of death” – where console CPUs ran so hot they damaged some of the inner parts.
+There were a lot of recalls and there were a lot of people buying game console repair tools to get in there and fix the problem themselves.
+When Microsoft released the improved S model this problem went away (mostly).
+That though was a rare case where the actual console did need to be remodeled, most other times hardware improvements are used as a good marketing strategy.
+It keeps your aging products fresh in the minds of consumers.
 Sony is notorious for putting their PlayStation systems on a diet so we can get slimmer versions and that use up less power.
-Microsoft decided to follow suit with their Xbox systems.
+Microsoft eventually decided to follow suit with their Xbox systems.
 Even Apple’s iPhone has continued to evolve.
 I can remember when people were fine when the first version of the iPhone only had a 3.5-inch screen and they thought the screen size was absolutely perfect.
 Now, it feels kind of ridiculous to look at a mobile device with such an itty bitty screen.

 Even Nintendo has fallen into the practice of continuously improving and revising their products over and over again.
 They practically invented the practice with their mobile gaming platforms.
 They just kept on adding in the stuff that we didn’t know we wanted like color with the Game Boy Color, making it foldable for better portability with the Game Boy Advance SP, adding two screens for more input options with the Nintendo DS), 3D graphics with the Nintendo 3DS and surprise, surprise!
 They gave consumers the option of getting a 3DS with a bigger screen!
 If Nintendo could do that with the 3DS, they can most certainly do the same with the Switch at a later date.